-This means that the FCV device similar the conditions were to site conditions, which is a considerable advantage over other physical modelling devices.
-The distribution of vertical stress in device evaluated the test was experimentally (Mitchell, 1991).
+This means that the FCV device conditions were similar to the site conditions. which is a considerable advantage over other physical modelling devices.
+The distribution of vertical stress in test device was evaluated the experimentally (Mitchell, 1991).

 Fig. 2.
 Schematic profile of FCV and physical modeling